-Efficiency, growth and soul
+Efficiency, Growth and Soul

 Before moving on, try to answer one important question: how would you formulate the meaning of the phrase, "effective digital service?"
 One of my customers answered this question this way: Effective service is the one design about which my boss is delighted!

 I believe that what he meant was attractive service.
-So, try to formulate what effective service means to you.
+So, try to formulate what effective digital service means to you.

 The first option is interface design and appeal.
 In this case, we will try to create something spectacular, attractive and memorable, a feast for the eyes.
 But will it help our users?